mljs/matrix/README.md

 `$ npm install ml-matrix`

 :warning: This library uses ES2015 classes and extends Array.
 It is not compatible with versions of Node.js/io.js <2.0.0
+Supported browsers are: Google Chrome, Safari and Microsoft Edge.

 ## [Documentation](./Documentation.md)